TimyVillarmia/Dashboard/README.md

 # CS201 Dashboard

-**CS201 Dashboard** is a modern-like design Windowms Forms Application develop in C# and .NET Framework, which compiles all the other projects including Group Profile, Calculator, Currency Converter, and Clickable Image.
+**CS201 Dashboard** is a modern-like design Windows Forms Application develop in C# and .NET Framework, which compiles all the other projects including Group Profile, Calculator, Currency Converter, and Clickable Image.

 Its main features are:
  - Login